-Four hours lecture, one and one-half hours laboratory (66 hours total per quarter).
+Four hours lecture, one and one-half hours laboratory (66 hours total per

 Application of software engineering techniques to the design and development of large programs; data abstraction and structures and associated algorithms: stacks, queues, linked lists, trees, graphs, and hash tables; internal and external sorting; use of recursion; team project.
+As an honors course the students will be expected to complete extra assignments to gain deeper insight in design and implementation of data structures.

-CIS 26A C as a Second Programming Language 4 1⁄2 Units
+CIS 26A C as a Second Programming 4 1⁄2 Units Language